Memo: SWA Vaccination Participation Pay Program |

 In the July edition of the Grapevine Newsletter we wrote extensively about AMFA’s safety initiative.
 AMFA believes wholeheartedly that safety is our number one priority.
 We sincerely understand that our craft’s relationship with the flying public is one of safety and dutifully stand by our mantra, “Safety in the air begins with quality maintenance on the ground.”
 To that end, this month, one of our members working for Southwest Airlines filed an AIR21 Whistle Blower complaint against Southwest Airlines under 49 U.S.C §42121 with the United States Department of Labor.
 In his complaint, the aircraft maintenance technician states that he was reprimanded for reporting maintenance issues that his Base Manager and Manager of Maintenance deemed “working outside of scope of assigned task.”

 Aircraft Maintenance Technicians (AMTs) have an awesome responsibility entrusted to them, but it is also an inherently dangerous job.
 Many of us have heard of or seen close calls where injury or death was imminent.
 I would like to discuss some recent incidents.
+In the mid 1990’s at Dee Howard, a MRO in Texas, an AMT was doing a routine card on the thrust reversers of a Boeing 757.

 The Aircraft Mechanics Fraternal Association (AMFA) appreciates the opportunity to provide comment on the FAA advance notice of proposed rulemaking.
 AMFA supports the FAA effort to implement drug and alcohol testing requirements on foreign repair station employees.
 AMFA further supports a drug and alcohol testing framework that imposes equal standards on both foreign and domestic aircraft maintenance technicians.
 AMFA is the only craft specific, independent aviation union that represents over 3,000 aircraft maintenance technicians and related support personnel at Alaska Airlines and Southwest Airlines as well as advocates on behalf of our craft.